typingforfun/typingforfun/README.md

 ### I'm a guy just wanting to do something cool ig, I'll start doing other stuff soon

-My (own) accurate chart of languages I either suck at or are good with this scaling system is shit ngl, but I don't care.
+My (own) accurate chart of languages I either suck at or are good with. ngl, this scaling system is shit, but I don't care.

          (Suck at) 0% - 100% (Know Well)
     C            ------------------------| 92%